thejpster/website/content/cv.md

 ### University of Cambridge

-* Department of Computer Science, 2019, *Rust and the Monotron*
+* Department of Computer Science, 2019, *Rust and The Monotron*
 * Jesus College MCR, 2015, *Pi, Penguins, Rhinos and Space*
 * Department of Engineering, 2015, *My life as an Engineer*